Ekotox Centers are ready to provide support and consultancy services in REACH, CLP and other sectors of EU chemicals legislation for your compliance.

 “[…] The safety data sheet shall be prepared by a competent person who shall take into account the specific needs and knowledge of the user audience, as far as they are known.
 Suppliers of substances and mixtures shall ensure that such competent persons have received appropriate training, including refresher training.”

-The term of “competent person” in this context as meaning a person (or combination of persons) – or a coordinator of a group of people – who has or have.
-As a result of their training, experience and continued education.
-Sufficient knowledge for the compilation of the respective sections of the SDS or of the entire SDS.
+A person (or combination of persons) – or a coordinator of a group of people – who has as a result of their training, experience and continued education, sufficient knowledge for the compilation of the respective sections of the SDS or of the entire SDS.

 The supplier of the SDS can delegate this function to his own staff or to third parties.
 It is not necessary that the expert knowledge be provided in full by one single competent person.